 - These eyes were placed on stalks and had more than 24000 lenses each.

-- A. canadiensis is thought to be an active predator hunting in the sea, and therefore needed eyes that can quickly locate prey.
+- A. canadiensis is thought to be an active predator hunting in the sea and therefore needs eyes that can quickly locate prey.

 - The new findings show how diverse visual adaptations in ancient invertebrates were even 500 million years ago.